 Allocation of Resources for SEND

 The SENCO is responsible for the operational management of specified and agreed resources for special needs provision within the school, including the provision for children with statements of special educational needs and Education Health and Care plans.
 The head teacher informs the governing body of how the funding allocated to support special educational needs has been employed.
-The head teacher and the SENCO meet annually to agree on how to use funds.
+The head teacher and the SENCO meet regularly to agree on how to use funds.

 The Use of Outside Agencies